devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - Delete the default EFI folder which is in bootable usb
 - 5.and paste the Efi to USB.
 Download Efi [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore)

+#### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
+Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
+#### You will get display glitches only while installing the macOS via USB or any flash drive.
+But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.

 - Restart your laptop and hit `Delete`button continuously until you go to bios settings.
 - Select your sd card or flash drive as temporary boot option in boot menu.
 - Now in the OpenCore menu select the name of your USB partiton
  - install.Enjoy!!!!

-#### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
-Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
-#### You will get display glitches only while installing the macOS via USB or any flash drive.
-But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
+ -  After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

 Disclaimer - I am not Responsible for any cause of damage for your device.
 - You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev)